speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-1-set-up/+page.md

 })
 ```

-The cases above are very simple and mostly just check that some products were rendered.
+The cases above are simple and focus on ensuring that products are rendered.
 Sure, you could combine some of these tests, but I was taught that a good test covered as little of the target code as possible.
 This is important.

 Writing concise, targetted tests: